 A gifted worker will often need their career to allow for the following working conditions: opportunities for creativity, skill development, appropriate challenges, independent projects and variety.
-If any of the above working conditions aren’t met, you may find yourself struggling in your career and seeking a career change.
+If any of the above working conditions are not met, you may find yourself struggling in your career and seeking a career change.

-The challenge is that many workplaces aren’t able to offer all of these working conditions and you may find yourself jumping from job to job.
+The challenge is that many workplaces aren’t able to offer all of these working conditions.
+You may find yourself jumping from job to job.
 This can make it difficult to move forward in your career and achieve the things you could be capable of.

-Opportunities for creativity – you may struggle in a work environment which stifles creativity or doesn’t offer opportunities to think outside the box.
-It’s likely that a “following the leader” environment at work will frustrate you and contribute to feelings of boredom and a lack of fulfillment.
+Opportunities for creativity – you may struggle in a work environment which stifles creativity.
+Or doesn’t offer opportunities to think outside the box.
+It’s likely that a “following the leader” environment at work will frustrate you.
+Contribute to feelings of boredom and a lack of fulfillment.

-Skill development – you will probably feel a strong desire to continue learning new skills and wanting to build on things you already know.
+Skill development – you will probably feel a strong desire to continue learning new skills.
+Wanting to build on things you already know.
 You enjoy attending stimulating conferences, workshops and training opportunities.

 Appropriate challenges – intriguing challenges keep your interest, while repetitive tasks cause you to lose focus.